bacontime/blog-mirror/media/amazongames.md

     - Meh.
 2D Platformer.
     - Cute style but nothing special.
 - Monster Prom: Hotseat Edition
+    - Local: I feel like playing a single game together would be more fun.
     - Good.
 Dating Sim.
     - It bills itself as a "competitive dating sim", but really it's a sort of parody of dating sims jammed into a rapid-fire choose your own adventure.
 The goal of a playthrough is ostensibly to find a date to the Monster Prom, but it's more likely you'll get attacked by the Pope for daring to expose the true origins of El Caganer or something like that.
 One shortcoming is that the game likes to get self-referential, but because the events are random, sometimes it will lampshade an event that you haven't actually seen yet.
 - Swimsanity! (local only)